Setup coordinates and distributor

 # Total number of grid points

-total_points = prod(domain.shape)
+total_points = prod(global_shape(domain, :g))

-# Number of spectral modes
+# Number of spectral modes per axis

-total_modes = prod(basis.size for basis in domain.bases)
+total_modes = prod(basis.meta.size for basis in domain.bases)

 # Domain volume